 I am preparing a manuscript for publication and I am including some COSMIC data.
 How should I cite COSMIC?

 We are very happy for you to use the data, and any tabulations or graphic screenshots which support your work.
-Please cite the website address (cancer.sanger.ac.uk) and the paper COSMIC: somatic cancer genetics at high-resolution.
-Thank you.
+Please cite the website address (cancer.sanger.ac.uk) and the paper COSMIC: the Catalogue of Somatic Mutations in Cancer Thank you.

 How often is COSMIC updated?